Camp Chef Woodwind Pellet Grill Review

 PriceCheck latest price

-The Woodwind uses the same slide and grill technology as the cheaper SmokePro SG and is similar to what Pit Boss offers with their pellet grills.
+The Woodwind uses a slide and grill technology that is similar to what Pit Boss offers with their pellet grills.
+This lets you create a high heat sear zone by exposing the direct flame.

 I measured 650-700°F with the grill set on high and using direct flame mode.
+Strangely, this feature isn’t available on the Pro model.

-This worked better than I expected, but I was much more excited by the promised searing capabilities of the SideKick attachment.
+This feature worked better than I expected, but I was much more excited by the promised searing capabilities of the SideKick attachment.

 I’ll go through all my experiences using that attachment later in the review, but for now, I’ll just say I highly recommend getting it.

 When you opt for the sidekick attachment, you do have to give up some prep area.
 I’ll make that trade every time, but I did want to point that out.
-You can get an optional front shelf attachment which is easy to install and adds some much-needed prep area.
+You can get an optional front shelf attachment, which is easy to install and adds some much-needed prep area.

 What I like: